 Howea Forsteriana Palm Tree

-Another small palm option is the Howea Forsteriana variety that grows up to six feet high with a five foot footprint at maturity.
+Another short palm tree option is the Howea Forsteriana variety that grows up to six feet high with a five foot footprint at maturity.
 This type loves heat so it needs sun exposure from morning until evening without too much humidity around them like many other palms do.
 They’re also known as the kentia palm tree.

 Hedra Elaeis Palm Tree